gitbls/sdm/README.md

 * **Phase 3:** *Boot the newly-created SD card on a Pi*.
 When the new system boots the first time, the systemd service sdm-firstboot.service sets WiFi Country, and any device-specific settings you've enabled (see below), and then disables itself so it doesn't run on subsequent system boots.

+Once Phase 1 is completed, **Phase 2** and **Phase 3** can be repeated as often as needed to create fresh bootable devices for one or more of your Pi fleet configured exactly as you want them to be.

 ## Usage Examples

 * `sudo /usr/local/sdm/sdm --customize --poptions apps --apps @myapps --user bls --uid 1600 --hdmigroup 2 --hdmimode 82 2020-08-20-raspios-buster-armhf-full.img`